keypat1906/drone-pizza-delivery/README.md

+To find the problem statement, go to file Drone Pizza Delivery Problem.pdf

 This feature is created to calculate routes for a small pizza chain that recently purchased one drone to deliver their pizzas.
 Drone range is 25 miles and you can configure that when you create drone object.

 VirtualEnv
 First create the virtualenv using below commands.